FriendsNews header

 Upon our arrival in Charleston, our first stop was dinner on Market Street at a place called Papillon.
 Good food.
 The next day, we got on the city trolley, bought a couple of all-day passes, and trollied and walked all over town.
 I guess our first trolley stop was Battery Park at the end of Charleston's peninsula.
 From there you can walk along the perimeter wall and look across the bay to Fort Sumter, where the Civil War started.

 Along Market Street, Tara bought several lithographs.
-I bought at-shirt, as usual.
+I bought a t-shirt, as usual.
 Typical stuff.

 That night, Tara bought us tickets to a "ghost walk" in which the tour guide -- a fairly scary guy himself who claimed to live with two ghosts- told ghost stories as he led the group of us all over town, through cemeteries and "haunted" alleyways.
 The guy was definitely very entertaining.
 Very animated.
 But, in the end, I think most of the group were left with a feeling of: "That's it?
 No actual ghosts?
 Nothing actually terrifying?"
 I guess the scariest part was how he ended the tour nowhere near where we started; leaving us clueless tourists wondering how to get back, in the dark, not knowing our way around.
 We made it back alive, though.